 2. The ‘What Reports’ problem: L&T divisions, across many organizations, have no idea what reports to create to best showcase specific data.
 Report generation is an essential part of the job, but too many reports can create information overload and prevent employees from making the right decisions.
 Also, reports & dashboard needs will vary based on the stakeholder who requires them, and so understanding the reporting profiles of all key stakeholders will ensure that good data doesn’t end up in the wrong place.

-This can cause expensive delays in getting the right information in the hands of the right people at the right time.
-Businesses should strive to adopt lean automated processes that allow for the generation of quick, accurate, easy to understand reports that are well-organized, easy to disseminate.
+This can cause expensive delays in getting the right information into the hands of the right people at the right time.
+Businesses should strive to adopt lean automated processes that allow for the generation of quick, accurate, easy-to-understand reports that are well-organized, and easy to disseminate.

 Get the Right Data Heard by The Right People

 L&T development should make it a priority to adopt procedures that swiftly sends all reports to appropriate members promptly.
 They need to be diligent about which data elements matter and are accessible by whom.
 Too, setting expectations for actions to be taken once data is received and reviewed is critical – “what should we do based on what we see?”